Are Russian Blue cats hypoallergenic? Sickness Symptoms of Russian

 Are Russian Blue Cats Hypoallergenic?

-Before delving into whether Russian Blue cats are hypoallergenic, it is essential to understand what hypoallergenic means.
+Before delving into whether, are Russian Blue cats hypoallergenic, it is essential to understand what hypoallergenic means.
 A hypoallergenic cat produces less allergen protein Fel D1 in its saliva and skin glands.
 This protein triggers allergies in humans.

 When cats groom themselves, they spread this protein through their coat, causing a reaction in sensitive humans.
 A hypoallergenic cat produces lower levels of this protein, making it less likely to cause an allergic reaction.

-The Myth of Hypoallergenic Cats
+The Myth are Russian Blue Cats Hypoallergenic

 Many cat breeds have been marketed as hypoallergenic, but the truth is that no cat is completely allergen-free.
 It is just not biologically possible.
 Even hairless cat breeds, like the Sphynx, produce Fel D1 protein in their saliva.